-Split Infinitive is a Lincolnshire based theatre company made up of Helen & Alexander Millington, dedicated to creating original pieces of performance, designed to be intimate and engaging, exploring the relationship between performer and spectator and the relationships we create through our lives.
+Split Infinitive is a Lincolnshire based theatre company made up of Helen & Alexander Millington, dedicated to creating original pieces of performance, designed to be intimate and engaging, they interrogate the connection between performer and spectator and explore the relationships we create throughout our lives.

 After meeting at University, and while following their own areas of study within the field of drama, Helen and Alex created pieces of work together that attempt to break away from the traditional structure of theatre, varying their performance space and narrative structure to break down barriers between audience and actor.
 Creating new and exciting pieces of work around contemporary themes, some of the productions they have created to date include performances exploring mental illness, gender equality and relationships in the age of technology.